LOVE ASTEROIDS

 soul bond through words

-Your soul bonds through words.
-Psyche in Gemini falls into deep intimacy when language itself becomes the bridge: the long letter, the decade-running conversation, the person who can articulate your interior better than you can.
+Psyche in Gemini bonds through words.
+Deep intimacy may form when language itself becomes the bridge: the long letter, the decade-running conversation, or the person who can articulate your interior.
 The shadow is using words as a buffer against feeling, where the soul connection stays literary and never fully embodied.
 The work is to let silence and touch share the weight.

 Read the full guide →